-The month of May is Asian American & Pacific Islander Heritage Month!
-Originally, it was only a weeklong commemoration to mark the completion of the transcontinental railroad (the majority of which was laid by Chinese immigrants) and the first Japanese immigration to the United States.
-By the early 1990s, the month of May was officially […]
+The month of May is Asian American, Native Hawaiian, and Pacific Islander Heritage Month!
+Originally a weeklong commemoration to mark the completion of the transcontinental railroad (the majority of which was laid by Chinese immigrants) and the first Japanese immigration to the United States.
+By the early 1990s, the month of May was officially designated Asian/Pacific […]

 Tag Archive for: Rattlesnake Kate